alexwlchan/alexwlchan.net/src/_articles/2024/2024-03-15-step-step-step.md

 ---
-layout: post
+layout: article
 date: 2024-03-15 12:56:46 +00:00
-title: "Monki Gras 2024: Step… Step… Step…"
+title: "Step… Step… Step…"
 summary: Swing dancing and prompt engineering are pretty different.
 But could learning one help us learn the other?
-tags:
+topics:
+  - Systems and software
-  - talks
+  - Talks I've given
-  - generative ai
 colors:
   css_dark:  "#88FA4E"
   css_light: "#008500"
-old_syntax_highlighting: true
 ---
 Yesterday I gave a talk at [Monki Gras 2024](https://monkigras.com/).
 This year, the theme is *"Prompting Craft: examining and discussing the art of the prompt in code and cultural creation"*.